moku-io/generic-api-backend/README.md

 - auto backups for PostgreSQL;
 - environment variables with [figaro];
 - error notification with [airbrake]﻿;
-- both production and staging environments configured for Capistrano/nginx/puma;
+- both production and staging environments configured for Capistrano/nginx/puma.
-- configurable exception notification via email ([exception_notification]).

 See wiki article on how setup the server accordingly (TODO).